MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/custom-controls-overview.md

 ## Resources

 Each custom component should have a resource file to construct its visualization.
 You can define a resource file in the manifest.
-The resource node in the manifest file refers to the webresources that component require to implement its visualization.
+The resource node in the manifest file refers to the resources that component require to implement its visualization.
 More information: [Resources](manifest-schema-reference/resources.md)

 ### Related topics